SagarikaPatel6/massachusetts-municipal-revenue-dashboard/README.md

 # Massachusetts Municipal Revenue Dashboard (FY2024)

 This project explores FY2024 revenue data across 40+ municipalities in Massachusetts, focusing on source breakdown, state aid dependency, and overall financial resilience.
-Built using Tableau and Excel, the dashboard aims to uncover patterns in fiscal structure and highlight the balance between local vs. state revenue across towns.
+Built using Power BI and Excel, the dashboard aims to uncover patterns in fiscal structure and highlight the balance between local vs. state revenue across towns.

 ---